-Engr 340-Probability and Statistics for Engineers 3(4.5-0-0): This course provides a comprehensive introduction to those models and methods most likely to be encountered and used by students in their careers in engineering and the natural sciences.
+Engr 340-Probability and Statistics for Engineers 3(3-0-0): This course provides a comprehensive introduction to those models and methods most likely to be encountered and used by students in their careers in engineering and the natural sciences.
 Some homework requires use of computers.
 The course will cover: Introduction to Statistics and Data Analysis, Probability, Random Variables and Probability Distributions, Mathematical Expectations, Some Discrete Probability Distributions, Functions of Random Variables, Fundamental Distributions and Data Description, Simple Linear Regression, Multiple Linear Regression, and Bayesian Statistics.
 The students can use Microsoft Excel or any other statistical software in their projects.
+Three 1-hour lectures per week.
 Prerequisite: Math 145.

-CS 204-Engineering Programming 3(4.5-0-0): Introduction to computer systems; problem solving methodology; testing and debugging of programs; variables, declarations, and assignments; input and output; data types; control flow and looping; functions and overloading; streams and input/output; one-dimensional arrays; two-dimensional arrays; pointers and dynamic arrays; structures; abstract data types and classes; inheritance; friends, overloaded operators, and arrays in classes; recursive functions..
+CS 204-Engineering Programming 3(3-0-0): Introduction to computer systems; problem solving methodology; testing and debugging of programs; variables, declarations, and assignments; input and output; data types; control flow and looping; functions and overloading; streams and input/output; onedimensional arrays; two-dimensional arrays; pointers and dynamic arrays; structures; abstract data types and classes; inheritance; friends, overloaded operators, and arrays in classes; recursive functions..
 Projects that will require lab work will be assigned weekly.
+One session per week (1 hours theory and 2 hours practice)..
 Prerequisite: Math 144.